Hridya05/OOP-in-Java-vs-Rust/README.md

 Pathik Shah (2021A7PS2085G)
 Krishna Sethiya (2021A7PS1440G)

-# Comparison of Tic-Tac-Toe Game in Java and Rust"
+# Comparison of Terminal based Games in Java and Rust"

 We will compare the implementation of a simple